Ursynów: Culture

 Ursynów has several cultural centers and libraries, as well as two cinemas.
-There are also located several historical buildings, such as the Krasiński Palace from 1858, the St. Catherine Church from 1848.
-Additionally, there is the Fort VIII, decommissioned 19th military fortifications, currently repurposed as a shopping centre.
+It also features aseveral historical buildings, such as the Krasiński Palace from 1858, and the St. Catherine Church from 1848.
+Additionally, is also has the Fort VIII, decommissioned 19th-century military fortifications, currently repurposed as a shopping centre.
 In the southeast is also located the Janówek Villa, a historical 20th-century residence, which currently hosts plethora of cultural events, such as Floralia Muzyczne classical music festival, organized by the Frédéric Chopin Society.
 Furthermore, the campus of the Warsaw University of Life Sciences hosts annually the Ursynalia, one of the largest music festivals in Poland.

 The district also features works of public art, including the Ursynów Sculptures, a series of twelve artworks made in various techniques by several artists, displayed around the North Ursynów neighbourhood.

 Nature and geography

 A road in the Kabaty Woods, the largest nature reserve in Warsaw.

-The district has two large nature reserves.
-This includes the Kabaty Woods in the southeast, which with an area of 903 ha forms the largest forest in the city, and the largest nature reserve in the Masovian Voivodeship.
-There is also the Ursynów Escarpment in the northeast, a woodland and swamp with an area of 20 ha.
+Ursynów has two large nature reserves, including the Kabaty Woods in the southeast, which, with an area of 903 ha, forms the largest forest in the city, and the largest nature reserve in the Masovian Voivodeship.
+The other ks Ursynów Escarpment in the northeast, a woodland and swamp with an area of 20 ha.
 The eastern boundary of the district is marked by the Warsaw Escarpment.

-Ursynów also includes numerous lakes and ponds.
-Among the largest are: Czyste, Imielin Lake, Grabów Lake, Kądziołeczka, Krzewiny, Pozytywka, Wyścigi Pond, Zabłocki Lake, and Zgorzała.
-Through the district also flows the Służew Stream, and artificial canals such as Grabów and Imielin.
+Ursynów also features numerous lakes and ponds.
+Among the largest are: Czyste, Imielin Lake, Grabów Lake, Kądziołeczka, Krzewiny, Pozytywka, Wyścigi Pond, Zabłocki Lake, and Zgorzała, and the district is also crossed by the Służewiec Stream, and artificial canals such as Grabów and Imielin.

-Near Nowoursynowska Street grows a pedunculate oak named Mieszko I, which with the age of around 600 years, is one of the oldest trees in Poland.
-Additionally, within Kozłowski Park is placed the Ursynów Boulder (Głaz Ursynowski), which, with the height of 2.62 m, and circumference of 11.1 m, is the largest glacial erratic in the city.
-Within the district are two artificial mounds, built in the 1970s, the Cwil Mound in the Kozłowski Park, with height of 118 m, and Three Peaks Hill in the Silent Unseen Park, with the height of 113.9 m above the sea level.
+A pedunculate oak named Mieszko I, that grows near Nowoursynowska Street, has around 600 years, making it one of oldest trees in Poland.
+Additionally, within Kozłowski Park is also placed the Ursynów Boulder (Głaz Ursynowski), which, with the height of 2.62 m, and circumference of 11.1 m, is the largest glacial erratic in the city.
+Additionally, sithin the district are present mounds, built in the 1970s, the Cwil Mound in the Kozłowski Park, with the height of 118 m, and Three Peaks Hill in the Silent Unseen Park, with the height of 113.9 m above mean sea level.

-Parks
+Parks and recreation

+The Arena Ursynów indoor sports stadium.

-Ursynów has several urban parks, such as John Paul II Park, Kozłowski Park, Przy Bażantarni Park, and Silent Unseen Park.
-In the southeast of the district, near the Kabaty Woods, is also located the Polish Academy of Sciences Botanical Garden and Powsin Centre for Biological Diversity Conservation, which has an area of 40 ha, and gathers over 10,000 species of plants in its collection, including numerous exotic and rare examples.
+Ursynów has several public parks, such as John Paul II Park, Kozłowski Park, Przy Bażantarni Park, and Silent Unseen Park.
+In the southeast, near the Kabaty Woods, is also located the Polish Academy of Sciences Botanical Garden and Powsin Centre for Biological Diversity Conservation, which has an area of 40 ha, and features over 10,000 species of plants in its collection, including numerous exotic and rare examples.
 It is also a research facility of the Polish Academy of Sciences.
-Nearby is also a recreational and sports area of the Powsin Culture Park.
+Nearby is also present a recreational and sports area of the Powsin Culture Park.